AlbertSnows/python-email-router/README.md

 to solve problems like this.
 90% of the code is just asking libraries to do things

 for me which means there's not a lot of headway to get out of testing.

+Also Python has a lot of cool functional libraries I didn't get to try.
+RIP.